 There's good news and bad news when it comes to scholarship search services.
 The bad news is that scholarship scams abound, and every year thousands of hopeful college applicants and their families get duped by them.
 It is so tempting to sign up for a service that "guarantees" you'll get a scholarship, but the only guarantee is that you'll never see the money you paid to this service again.
 Before you pay a single dollar to a scholarship search service, use this checklist to evaluate whether you are about to become a victim of a scam rather than the recipient of legitimate assistance.

 The good news is that there are scholarships out there and that it is relatively easy for you to identify them for FREE thanks to the internet.
 You can use a tool like Fastweb or FinAid and the College Board’s Scholarship Search.

 One note about "free" scholarship search services: They are free to you, but many of them are for-profit enterprises.
 So who pays?
 For the most part, these sites are supported by colleges, scholarship organizations, and financial aid related companies (such as lenders).
 They pay these sites so that they can have access to you!
 They want to sell you on themselves.
-So once you sign up for these services, you will likely become a target of a lot of marketing including internet advertisements, e-mails, and snail mail.
+So once you sign up for these services, you will likely become a target of a lot of marketing including internet ads, e-mails, and snail mail.
 Our advice?
 Just deal with the hassle factor of all this extra stuff coming your way.
 It is worth it to get the information you need about scholarships for free.